bannedbook/ClashX/README.md

 The default name of the configuration file is `config.yml`.
 You can use your custom config name and switch config in menu `Config` section.

+To Change the ports of ClashX, you need to modify the `config.ymal` file.
+The `General` section settings in your custom config file would be ignored.

 Checkout [Clash](https://github.com/Dreamacro/clash) or [SS-Rule-Snippet for Clash](https://github.com/Hackl0us/SS-Rule-Snippet/blob/master/LAZY_RULES/clash.yml) for more detail.

 ## Advance Config